 The First Battle of Ypres in Belgium was where the Indians first fought as part of the Western Front.
 It was 57th Wilde’s Rifles and the 129th Baluchis Battalions who came to the aid of the allies.
 The 129th Baluchis was the first Indian unit to carry out an attack on 26th October 1914 on the Western Front.
 It was here where the first Indian Victoria Cross was won by Sepoy Khudadad Khan of the 129th Baluchis on 31st October 1914.

 On 28th October 1914, the 47th Sikhs, 9th Bhopal Infantry and the 20th and 21st companies Sappers and Miners fought in the small village of Neuve Chapelle in France which was later also the scene of a major battle in 1915.

 Battle of Festubert, November 1914

 This was the first time where the Indian troops fought collectively as the Indian Corps.
 There were heavy losses.
-The Commander of the Indian Corps Sir James Wilcocks, realised the significance of this battle to his Indian troops who was determined to push forward to recover the lost trenches from earlier battles.
+The Commander of the Indian Corps Sir James Willcocks realised the significance of this battle to his Indian troops who were determined to push forward to recover the lost trenches from earlier battles.

 The Battle of Givenchy, 16-22 December 1914